lee2sman/Purple-Player/README.md

 sudo cp purple.sh /usr/bin/purple
 ```

 Now just run `purple *trackname*` or `purple --help` for info on how to use it.
-Purple Player will check that say, Afplay and fortune are installed when run.
+Purple Player will check that *say, Afplay* and *fortune* are installed when run.
+Note that the program text is purple on the command line.
+It's been especially written with the rules for echoing color in OS X 10.8+

 Ideas to extend
 ===============